Heartland Horseshoeing Application

 There is another potential scholarship that you may want to find out about that is funded in the memory of a farrier by the name of Jamison Albright.
 To find out more about this opportunity, visit www.jafffs.org for more information.

 If you wish to attend HHS from a foreign country, we do have approval with SEVIS to help you apply for your student visa.
 The process does take time, so it is imperative that you sign up as far in advance as you are able.
-Begin by sending your application with a money order made out in US funds for your deposit.
+Begin by sending your application with a money order made out in US funds for your deposit, or pay the deposit online through the website.
 On your application, be certain to give your place of birth, the country that issued your passport, and your birth date with the month written out.
+Additionally, we need a picture of your passport as well as a letter from you stating that you have enough money to attend school and live in the United States while in school.
 We will then enter the information on the SEVIS website, which will allow us to print your I-20 form for M-1 student visas.
 We will send this form to you along with enrollment agreements.
 You will have to go online and pay an FMJ fee.
 Once you have done this, you can print the receipt, take the receipt, your enrollment agreement, I-20 form and passport to the US Embassy in your country, and get a student visa.
 As you can see, this is not a fast process, so please allow plenty of time to get everything done.

-Students choosing to pay their deposit by check or money order may send $500 to
+Students choosing to pay their deposit by check or money order may send $1000 to:

 Heartland Horseshoeing School